 In this article, we walk you through the CRISP framework and highlight not only the critical elements in the process.
 In addition, we want to show you how modern tools can take away much of the complexity.

-Machine learning practitioners around the world have been – consciously or unconsciously – following a certain pattern in order to make a machine produce good results: CRISP-DM (cross-industry standard process for data mining).
+Machine Learning practitioners around the world have been – consciously or unconsciously – following a certain pattern to make a machine produce good results: CRISP-DM (cross-industry standard process for Data Mining).
 It suggests that certain steps have to be taken in the following order:

 - Problem understanding

 - Data preparation

 However, it is usually wrong to assume that one can get from idea to working system by just taking each step once – iteration is the rule rather than the exception (see illustration).

 Let's go through the steps one by one.

 1. Problem understanding

 Note to those who are familiar with some Machine Learning techniques: This is the time for objective analysis.
 It is quite common to reframe the problem several times as the project progresses but any iteration that can be avoided should be avoided.